AutoViML/pandas_dq/README.md

 ## API

 <p>
-pandas_dq has a very simple API with the following inputs.
-You need to create a sklearn-compatible transformer pipeline object by importing Fix_DQ from pandas_dq library. <p>
-Once you import it, you can define the object by giving several options such as:
+pandas_dq has a very simple API with just two modules to import: one will find data quality issues in your data and the other will fix it.
+Simple!

 **Arguments**

 `dq_report` has only 4 arguments:
 - `data`: You can provide any kind of file format (string) or even a pandas DataFrame (df).
 It reads parquet, csv, feather, arrow, all kinds of file formats straight from disk.
 You just have to tell it the path to the file and the name of the file.
 - `target`: default: `None`.
 Otherwise, it should be a string name representing the name of a column in df.
 You can leave it as `None` if you don't want any target related issues.
 - `csv_engine`: default is `pandas`.
-If you want to load your file using any other backend engine such as `arrow` or `parquet` please specify it here.
+If you want to load your CSV file using any other backend engine such as `arrow` or `parquet` please specify it here.
+This option only impacts CSV files.
 - `verbose`: This has 2 possible states:
   - `0` summary report.
 Prints only the summary level data quality issues in the dataset.
 Great for managers.
   - `1` detailed report.
 Prints all the gory details behind each DQ issue in your dataset and what to do about them.
 Great for engineers.